-Jointline Limited, a leading provider of road markings, airfield markings and high friction coloured surfacing solutions, has completed a unique project in Addingham, West Yorkshire in time for the Tour de Yorkshire, a three day cycle race that raises money for Beating Bowel Cancer.
+Jointline Limited, a leading provider of road markings, airfield markings and high friction coloured surfacing solutions, has completed a unique project in Addingham, West Yorkshire in time for the Tour de Yorkshire, a three day cycle race that raises money for the Beating Bowel Cancer charity.

 Addingham normally boasts its own ‘duck crossing’ signs, warning motorists driving along the main street to be on the lookout for pedestrians with webbed feet.
 In previous years, the village has used removable paint to decorate roads with yellow duck and duckling designs.
 This year, as a long term supply chain partner to Bradford Metropolitan District Council, Jointline was asked to provide a colourful and more permanent road safety solution.